Credit card agreement regulated by the consumer credit act 1974

 If you cancel all Direct Debit payments, we will freeze your card and you will not be able to use the card or make payments with your card until you add at least one Direct Debit to a Linked Account (excluding any linked savings accounts).

 To improve the App and its functionality, we will ask you to update it from time to time.

 We grant you a limited licence to use this App on the basis of this agreement.
 You may not transfer this licence to any other person.
 This licence is not exclusive to you.
 We can withdraw this licence at any time.

-How you exercise your right to cancel: You may cancel this agreement without giving a reason within 14 days beginning the day after the day we confirm your credit card has been set up via the App.
+How you exercise your right to withdraw: You may withdraw from this agreement without giving a reason within 14 days beginning the day after the day that the agreement is signed by both you and us, and we confirm via the App that your credit card has been set up.

-If you cancel this agreement, you must pay us the balance on your account and any interest within 30 calendar days from the date of cancellation (which is the date you give notice of withdrawal).
+If you withdraw from this agreement, you must pay us the balance on your account and any interest no later than the end of the period of 30 calendar days beginning with the day after the date you gave us notice notice of withdrawal.
+Where you have used credit under this agreement during the withdrawal period, we shall inform you, on request, without delay, of the amount of interest payable per day.
 You can pay us via Direct Debit or bank transfer.
 If you do not do this, we may recover it as a debt through the courts.

-You can exercise your right to cancel by contacting us on firstname.lastname@example.org.
+You can exercise your right to withdraw by contacting us on email@example.com or in-App.

 8. Disputes and refunds